au-ts/sddf/docs/network/network.md

 Network queues always come in pairs - an *active* queue for transferring buffers containing *valid* or *active* data, and a *free* queue for returning *free* buffers for reuse.
-Currently, the subsystem assumes that the free and active queues will always be shared between the same two components, that is, if a buffer is passed to a component for transmission or reception, it will always be returned by the same component.
+These queues are always shared between the same two components, that is, if a buffer is passed to a component for transmission or reception, it will always be returned by the same component.

 Each queue is implemented as a circular ring buffer, with entries being stored in an array, and head and tail indices represented using overflowing unsigned integers.
-Allowing head and tail indices to overflow optimises queue operations and distinguishes between the empty and full condition, however it also enforces that the queue capacities must be a power of two.
+Allowing head and tail indices to overflow is a perfectly correct optimisation allowing the full and empty condition to be distinguished, so long as the queue capacity is restricted to a power of two.
 While both the consumer and producer of a queue need to read both indices, only the producer needs to modify the tail, and only the consumer needs to modify the head.
 This enable all queue operations to be lock-free, only requiring memory barriers to enforce observable ordering.

 It is strongly recommended to use the network queue [library](/include/sddf/network/queue.h) as it was carefully constructed to implement the required memory barriers correctly.
-If you do interact with the network queues directly, the library should be used as a guide.
+If you do wish to interact with the network queues directly, the library should be used as a guide.

 While the `net_queue_t` data structure sits in shared memory, the `net_queue_handle_t` wrapper data structure does not.
 The handle holds pointers